SwitchGetch/phonebook/README.md

 # phonebook
-phone book on russian language with saving contacts to files
+phone book with saving contacts to files